 You will need the appropriate software to open the PDF document.
 If you do not have a programme for displaying PDF files installed on your computer, you can download "Adobe Acrobat Reader" here free of charge: download here for free.

 Data protection is a matter of trust, and your trust is important to us.
 It goes without saying that the data processing of baslerbeauty GmbH & Co.
-KG, represented by its managing directors Timo Allert and Mattias Mussler (hereinafter also "we" or "us") as the Controller within the meaning of Art.
+KG, represented by its managing director Timo Allert (hereinafter also "we" or "us") as the Controller within the meaning of Art.
 4(7) GDPR, is based on the legal provisions.

 I. What do we do with your personal data?